JoanPedro/ROS-Ambient-Setup/README.md

 <a href="https://courses.edx.org/assets/courseware/v1/7d7f9ae82dfbbf2be2ce126022e63811/asset-v1:DelftX+ROS1x+1T2020+type@asset+block/install-hrwros-starter.sh"> install-hrwros-starter.sh (~1.4 kB)</a>

-# Download the file to your $USER/Downloads folder, startup a new terminal with Ctrl+Alt+T and run the command:
+# Download the file to your $USER/Downloads folder

+startup a new terminal with Ctrl+Alt+T and run the command:
 > $ bash $HOME/Downloads/install-hrwros-starter.sh

 Installing new software inside the Course Command Shell (CCS)